Shoe Shopping in the Old Quarter

 Outdoor Clothing Shops

-The stores changed from selling shoes to outdoor wear and we quickly lost interest.
+The stores in the Old Town changed from selling shoes to outdoor wear and we quickly lost interest.
 Although if we had have been planning a trip into the mountains picking up cags, fleeces or walking trousers here would have been a cost effective way to kit out for a hike.
 The shops are worth a browse if you are headed to Sapa or some other remote destinations in the Vietnamese mountains and countryside.

-In fact there was so much more to see than shops.
+In fact there was so much more to see in the Old Town of Hanoi than just shops.
 The area is known for its tunnel houses due to the narrow fronts and long rooms.
 They were built in this style to avoid taxes as in the past they were charged in accordance to the width of their street frontage.
 This makes the alleyways between the houses very narrow and dark, almost like a tube.
 The facades were irregular, the heights of neighbouring building could vary a lot, which made them look like a child had built a Lego house.
 Most apartments had balconies and colourful washing lines were a common sight.
 Before coming to Hanoi I had always wanted to see the bustle on the streets from above.
 Luckily there are plenty of cafes and restaurants with balconies that overlook the streets.
 Old Hanoi Restaurant appealed to us thanks to its colourful lanterns and bamboo cladding with a wide balcony above the busy street.

 Savouring the Street View from Above